MTV-development/expo-background-task/DEPLOYMENT-STEPS.md

 - ✅ Precompiled AAR removed
 - ✅ Source code verified (NetworkType.NOT_REQUIRED at line 94)
 - ✅ package.json updated with new name and version
-- ✅ Git repository initialized with 2 commits
+- ✅ Git repository initialized and pushed to GitHub
 - ✅ README-FORK.md created explaining the fork
+- ✅ Prepare script removed for Windows compatibility
+- ✅ Successfully installed in app from GitHub

 ## Next Steps (Manual Actions Required)